tomlooman/tomlooman.github.io/_posts/2023-10-18-unreal-engine-psocaching.md

 Handling Bundled PSOs is a lot of work compared to the new PSO Precaching.
 Therefore we can only hope that it will eventually be replaced entirely saving everyone a ton of work.
 Until then I'd like to suggest some ideas for streamlining this process as implementing this falls out of the scope of this article.

-- Have QA or playtesters run the game with -logPSO, this would ideally automatically upload the generated file to a server to avoid manual work.
+- Have QA or playtesters run the game with `-logPSO`, this would ideally automatically upload the generated file to a server to avoid manual work.
 Make sure they run on different scalability settings too as these will create different PSOs.

 - Create a simple spline actor in every level that can do a flythrough to visit all locations.
 This might not cover everything so keep cinematics and spawnables in mind.
 Perhaps these cinematics can be triggered as part of the automation after the fly through has completed.